Peoria Theft Crime Attorney

 - Removing or altering a price tag or label

-- Moving a piece of merchandise to another pieces package
+- Moving a piece of merchandise to another piece of package

 - Under ringing merchandise